klfman/slate/source/index.md

 remote:
 remote: -------------------------------------------------------------------------
 remote: You'll be billed $5.00 this month.
-remote: If you have any questions, feel free to contact support@developermail.io!
+remote: If you have any questions, feel free to contact support!
 remote:
 To https://developermail.io/git/bob@developermail.io
    d336592..b33b7d7  master -> master